 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice.

-How to recognize genuine epidote quartz
+How to recognize genuine quartz with epidote

 What is the origin of the material?